 The BOC Family Card is a cash back credit card, which means you earn cash rebates from your purchases.

-As mentioned earlier, the BOC Family Card is a great all-rounder cash back card for families, giving you 3% to 10% bonus cash rebates on categories like dining, groceries and even telco bills.
+As mentioned earlier, the BOC Family Card is a great all-rounder cash back card for families, giving you 3% to 10% bonus cash rebates on categories like dining, groceries and public transport.
 Here’s an overview of what the card offers:

 |Spending category||BOC Family Card cash back|